-- DTF utilizes an Oracle database that encrypts the logon process and stores the account passwords in an encrypted format. - DTF utilizes Oracle to encrypt data at rest. - AMI employs automated tools on the AMC Domain to identify technical vulnerabilities and manage system patches. - Symantec Antivirus Corporate Edition (SAV CE), with the latest virus pattern signatures, protects the DTF's data and program integrity from problems introduced by malicious code.
+- DTF utilizes an Oracle database that encrypts the login process and stores the account passwords in an encrypted format. - DTF utilizes Oracle to encrypt data at rest. - AMI employs automated tools on the AMC Domain to identify technical vulnerabilities and manage system patches. - Symantec Antivirus Corporate Edition (SAV CE), with the latest virus pattern signatures, protects the DTF's data and program integrity from problems introduced by malicious code.

-The FAA Enterprise Network (ENET) security services defend against external threats (those originating from the Internet) thereby protecting the FAA internal networks infrastructure.
+The FAA Enterprise Network (ENET) security services defend against external threats (those originating from the Internet) thereby protecting the FAA internal network infrastructure.
 This significantly reduces the potential risks introduced by intentional human threats and malicious code threats originating from outside of the FAA's network.
-Implementation of various operational and technical controls assures user accountability, including: annual user security awareness training, user acknowledgement and adherence to the Rules of Behavior, interconnection agreement or Memorandum of Understanding (MOUs) with downstream systems, and the system administrators regularly reviewing the system/application logs for anomalous activity.
+Implementation of various operational and technical controls assures user accountability, including annual user security awareness training, user acknowledgment and adherence to the Rules of Behavior, interconnection agreement, PII Data Sharing agreements, or MOUs with downstream systems, and the system administrators regularly reviewing the system/application logs for anomalous activity.
 There have been no known violations that would require disciplinary action to date.